In this post, you will learn 10 ways to become a happier mom that are so simple you can start to implement them now and feel happier right away!

 Not making time for your passions after becoming a mom is like throwing that special part of yourself away.

 Personally, before becoming a mom I used to

 Think of one thing you used to love to do before becoming a mom that you haven’t done in a while.
 Something you were really passionate about.
-Now do it!
-Not next week or next month.
 Do it today or tomorrow.
 G

 6. Make conscious food choices

-Easy Actionable Tip #6: Write down on a piece of paper: Stop.
+Write down on a piece of paper: Stop.
 Breathe.
 Make a conscious choice.
 Put that paper in your kitchen somewhere really obvious where you know you’ll see it.
-Slow down and think about how the foods you’re about to eat is going to affect your mood in the coming days.
+Slow down and think about how the foods you’re about to eat are going to affect your mood in the coming days.

 7. Get more sleep

 If you want to be a happier mom, you can’t be exhausted and running on fumes.
 You have to get more sleep!

 I know, I know.
 It sounds like a joke.
 I can hear you laughing through the screen.
 I didn’t say it was going to be easy.

 Studies show that people who sleep less than 5 hours a night for a week experience more stress, anger, sadness, and mental fatigue.